 Load the <local path>/Data/Installation/Intro-Bundle.mcvz bundle to display NCEP GFS data in the Main Display window.

-In the Main Menu Bar in the Main Display window of McIDAS-V, Left Click to select File -> Open File….
+Use the Main Menu Bar of the Main Display window, Left Click to select File -> Open File….

 In the file browser, “Look In” the location where you downloaded the data files for this tutorial, select Intro-Bundle.mcvz and Left Click Open.